 If there are several possible keys, we choose one of them as the primary key.
+(If you already worked with SQL before the course, you may know that concept also from there.)

 - Relationships are relations -

 What is called a relationship in the E/R model is exactly what we defined last time as a relation.